-Where a complaint has not been resolved, the Commissioner may refer a complaint to the Tribunal.
+Where a complaint has not been resolved, a case report is provided to the Commissioner by the conciliation officer.
+The Commissioner may then refer a complaint to the Tribunal.

-1. referral by the Commissioner under section 93 of the Act, where
+- Referral by the Commissioner under section 93 of the Act, where:

-- the Commissioner is of the opinion the nature of the complaint is such that the matter should be referred to the Tribunal; or
+- The Commissioner is of the opinion the nature of the complaint is such that the matter should be referred to the Tribunal.

-The Commissioner must provide legal assistance if requested by complainants whose matters have been referred to the Tribunal under section 93 of the Act.
-This is done by assigning one of the Commission’s Legal Officers to assist the complainant.
+The Commissioner must provide assistance if requested by complainants whose matters have been referred to the Tribunal under section 93 of the Act.
+This is generally done by assigning one of the Commission’s legal officers to assist the complainant.
 Complainants whose matters have been dismissed by the Commissioner receive no assistance.

-Of the complaints referred to the Tribunal under section 93 of the Act, 73.3% were finalised with the assistance of Commission Legal Officers.
-Of these, 66.7% were settled through mediation at the Tribunal.
+Of the complaints referred to the Tribunal under section 93 of the Act, 50.0% were finalised with the assistance of the Commission’s legal officers, 33.3% were withdrawn and 16.7% were discontinued.

 The legal officers’ day to day activities include assessing the potential complaints of unlawful discrimination lodged with the Commission, providing advice to the Commissioner and conciliation officers regarding complaints under investigation, and preparing responses to exemption applications lodged in the Tribunal.